 6. Cardiac ultrasound or echocardiography allows the internal structures of the heart and surrounding vessels to be directly viewed and the condition and function of the heart to be assessed.
 In some cats, adult heartworms can actually be seen; this finding confirms the presence of heartworms.
 However, because most infected cats have a low number of worms this does not occur often.

 There is no drug approved for treating heartworms in cats.
 One of the drugs used for treating dogs has been used in cats, but it causes significant side effects.

 To complicate things further, when the adult heartworms die during this treatment, they pass through the pulmonary arteries to the lungs where the reaction to the dead and dying worms can cause sudden death.
-Thus, we have a dilemma when a cat is diagnosed with heartworms.
-One of two main choices must be made:
+Thus, there is a dilemma when a cat is diagnosed with heartworms.
+One of three choices must be made:

 1. Treat with the drug designed for dogs.
 However, this drug can have serious side effects in cats including acute pulmonary (lung) failure and death.
-For this reason, this approach is not recommended or used.
+For this reason, this approach is not recommended.